LaurenMusante/Bloaty-s/README.md

 _A website where the user can select the type of pizza they'd like to order.
 Price is calculated depending on the size and number of toppings selected._

-Pricing with 1 topping is as follows:
+Pricing for base pizza is as follows:
 * _Small - $7.00_
 * _Medium - $10.00_
 * _Large - $13.00_
 * _X-Large - $15.00_

-Each additional topping will add $0.50 - $1.25 to total price, depending on selected size.
+Each additional topping will add $0.50 to total price.

-Total pizza price = size price + number of toppings * $0.50
+Total pizza price = size price + (number of toppings * $0.50)

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+* _Clone [this repository](https://github.com/LaurenMusante/Bloaty-s.git) to your desktop.
+Use Terminal to open the project in Atom.
+Open index.html in Atom.
+Use the cursor to drag index.html into a functional web browser._

 ## Known Bugs